 - Let parents, the SLT, other staff (who may have had to cover for you) and the Governors or Trustees how successful the trip was.
 It will not come across very well if you just go around telling everyone, though, so a better approach would be to draw up a brief newsletter, blog post or video about it – involving the kids in the process too.
 Messenger can also be used to ensure that the letter is reaching its destination and is being read.

 - Evaluate what was good, and what not so good, to inform your planning.
 Would you do the trip again?
-Would you organize it differently?
+Would you organise it differently?
 Don't assume you'll remember such details: write them down and save yourself some headaches later on.

 As a famous general once said, failure to plan is planning to fail.
 School trips can be a great way to build relationships with pupils and parents, as well as to educate them.
 Don't allow inadequate planning to cause needless worry for them, their mums and dads, or yourself.